ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/5-ChangeLog.md

 17. Enhanced the Death Shephard in the Necromancer's Laboratory (Act 2).
 18. Ensured enemy monks actually have access to flurry of blows and unarmed attacks as an option.
 19. Several fights that used to be easy to cheese with Globe of Invulnerability now feature enemies with a better ability to push you out of safety.
 You big nerd.
-20. Created 42 "Clone" versions of existing spells just for special NPC use.
+20. Created 42 "NPC" versions of existing spells just for special NPC use.
 21. Made Balthazar, and his cronies, immune to necrotic + cold damage so they can safely fill the room with Chilling Darkness/Hunger of Hadar.
 22. More spells to get an NPC 1-cast version: Summon Gilded Hellsboar (requires corpse).
 Promise of Wealth.
 Possession (give this to secret SCL fight?).
 Hellfire Orb (who to even put this on?).
 Tyrant's Bindings.
 Flesh to Gold (give to someone/enemies in the Counting House?).
 Paralyzing Ray.
 Howl of the Dead.
 Divine Revelry (goblins? rats?).
 Circle of Death.
 Eyebite (might have to use one of the specific contained spells).
 Blade Barrier.
 Flesh to Stone.
 Harm.
 Heal.
 Otto's Irresistible Dance.
 Planar Ally.
 Blight.
 Guardian of Faith.
 Lightning Bolt.
 Mass Healing Word.
+23. Added Actually Infernal Rapier, a more powerful and thematic replacement for the Infernal Rapier.
+24. Updated several mods.
+25. There is now a way to get access to Rolan's unique spells.
+Search the first floor of Sorcerous Sundries thoroughly!

 ## Listonomicon v3.2